 When thinking about this I realize that of all the gifts I receive from man and God, the greatest of these is the gift of forgiveness.
-God's entire purpose has been to order human events throughout history in order to bring Jesus on the world scene so that He could die on the cross and resurrect from the dead and thus obtain our forgiveness.
+God's entire purpose has been to order human events throughout history in order to bring Jesus on to the world scene so that He could die on the cross and resurrect from the dead and thus obtain our forgiveness.
+Peter explains:

 He bore our sins in His body on the cross… for by His wounds you were healed.